 Our program’s applicants should achieve a cumulative GPA of 3.0 or higher and must earn a composite GPA of 3.0 for pre-requisite courses.
-We do not have a required minimum MCAT score; however, a recommended score for the MCAT taken in 2014 or before is a 22 composite score or higher.
-A recommended score for the 2015 MCAT is a 494 composite score or higher.
-The average cumulative GPA for the spring 2016 class is a 3.56, and average MCAT score is 23.9 (former MCAT) or 497 (2015 MCAT) for the spring 2016 class.
-The average pre-requisite GPA for the spring 2016 class is a 3.51.
+We do not have a required minimum MCAT or GREscore; however, a recommended score for the 2015 MCAT is a 494 composite score or higher; a recommended GRE score is a 300.
+The average cumulative GPA for the spring 2016-2018 classes was 3.49, and the average MCAT was 495 (2015 MCAT).
+The average pre-requisite GPA for the spring 2016-2018 classes was 3.45.
 We do accept applications with scores different than those listed as the average.
 We look at each application as a whole and each required item makes the application unique in its own way.

 In an effort to assist prospective students in evaluating their previous coursework for equivalency to the required pre-requisites, the School of Medicine Office of Admissions has compiled information for courses that have been previously evaluated for equivalency by clicking here.
 These lists are continually updated based on courses that are officially reviewed during the application process, and we encourage prospective students to email a syllabus of their course(s) in question for review if the course(s) are not listed here.
 If you have completed or will complete courses elsewhere, ensure that they are pre-medical level courses.
 We do not accept Intro/Concepts courses designed for non-science majors.
 Again, if you have concerns or questions about specific courses you have taken, contact the School of Medicine Office of Admissions for assistance in determining if your coursework is eligible.

 If you would like to complete your undergraduate degree or prerequisite courses at UMKC, visit the UMKC pre-medical advising website.
 They offer a pre-Anesthesiologist Assistant degree path.